Iridescens/ExtraSystemReloaded/README.md

 Flux capacity and disspation up to 33%; weapon flux cost, shield efficiency up to 15% +Now with PhaseCloak improvements up to 25% flux savings!

-+Ship's quality can be upgraded!
-Seek markets with better industries.

 Coming next:
 -Adjustable efficiency steps and number of levels